wavefrontHQ/wavefront-spring-boot/README.md

-# Wavefront for Spring Boot
+# Wavefront for Spring Boot 3

 ![build](https://github.com/wavefrontHQ/wavefront-spring-boot/actions/workflows/maven.yml/badge.svg) [![Released Version][maven-img]][maven]

-This project provides a Spring Boot starter for Wavefront.
+This project provides a Spring Boot 3 starter for Wavefront.
 Add the starter to a project to send metrics, histograms, and traces to a Wavefront cluster.
 If you don't have a Wavefront account, the starter will create a freemium account for you and save the API token in your home directory at `~/.wavefront_freemium`.

+*Note:* Spring Boot 2 users should refer to the [README](https://github.com/wavefrontHQ/wavefront-spring-boot/) on the `master` branch.

-## Table of Content
+## Table of Contents

 * [Prerequisites](#prerequisites)
 * [Getting Started](#getting-started)